 Unlike DMPs, a Customer Data Platform (CDP) has 3 different levels of functionality:

 - Level 1) – the ability to store the data of anonymous customers

 - Level 2) – the ability to pass data onto other systems

 - Level 3) – the ability to actually act on the data

-CDPs In Action
+CDPs in Action

 Ideally, the right CDP should have all three levels of functionality.
-The CDP software should have the ability to store data, pass that data to other systems you may be using – for example Mailchimp or Facebook – and ultimately act on the data the CDP stores and passes.
+The CDP software should have the ability to store data, pass that data to other systems you may be using – for example Amazon or Facebook – and ultimately act on the data the CDP stores and passes.
 The key distinction between CDPs and DMPs is that CDPs do NOT have the ability to collect user data on their own.

 Do I Buy a DMP or CDP?

 DMPs and CDPs are complementary software systems that allow digital marketers to make more intelligent ad buying decisions when used in tandem.
 They allow ad buyers to collect, store, transfer and better understand data.
 The ultimate goal is to allow marketers to execute on their findings in ways that maximize ROI on ad buys across the Internet.

 Premiere Creative makes effective use of DMPs and CDPs simultaneously.
 Investment in both systems has allowed Premiere to drive tremendous value for clients across a broad swath of verticals.
 Make sure to subscribe to our blog for the latest digital trends and industry updates or give us a call today at (973) 346-8100.